-It's pretty remarkable to reflect on how much the natural beauty market has transformed over the past five years—namely that five years ago, the market was a fraction of what it is today.
+It's pretty remarkable to reflect on how much the natural beauty market has transformed over the past few years—namely that less than a decade ago, the market was a fraction of what it is today.
 I was in college at the time, freshly vegan and just starting to explore how I might extend the philosophy behind my new diet into my beauty regimen.
 Frankly, I didn't know where to begin.
 Short of a handful of luxury brands like Tata Harper—which, while aspirational, fell decidedly above my meager student budget—any research on a more "natural" approach to beauty veered sharply on the side of granola.
 So I stocked my pantry with DIY essentials like coconut oil and apple cider vinegar and wistfully looked forward to a time when I could not only afford the beauty products that worked with my conscientious lifestyle but would have plenty of options to consider.

 I didn't have to wait long.
 Within the next couple of years, a boon of new brands with eco-friendly philosophies emerged onto the scene.
 Not only were these options just as (if not more) effective than other options on the market, but many of them were gorgeous—smartly packaged, chic, and downright covetable.
 Suddenly, it was actually cool to shop green beauty.
 Fast-forward to today, and I can walk into any Sephora, Target, or even CVS and have my pick of plant-based products.
 Because my own beauty regimen has evolved with this shift in the market, it's something I feel passionate about, and could talk about endlessly.

 This is all to say: Over the past few years, I've tried a lot of natural beauty products.
 A lot, a lot.
 Especially given what I do for a living.